llathrop/Udacity-ML-Capstone-Kaggle-Allstate/Allstate_final_report.md

 - _Are the metrics you?ve chosen to measure the performance of your models clearly discussed and defined?_
 - _Have you provided reasonable justification for the metrics chosen based on the problem and solution?_

 The project success may be evaluated on the improvement in score over the benchmark model, as returned from the competition.
 Both models will be trained using the same data and submitted for the same test data.
 As we are using MAE for scoring, we will be looking for the lowest score as the winner.
 Since we can't verify the test set directly, we will further break out a validation set from the train data, for use as our own test set for the purpose of validating the models before use with the provided test set.
-This validation set will be sized to about 25% of the train data.
+This validation set will be sized to about 20% of the train data.

 MAE score is defined as the mean of the absolute value of the real minus predicted values of each row in the validation/test data sets: 1/n sum(abs(each_predicted_y-each_real_y))) The advantage of MAE (other than being a contest requirment) is that it provides a simple measurement of the error of a prediction that disregards the sign of the error and doesn't over-emphasize outliers.

-Additionally, we will track prediction time for the scores achieved, as well as training time, in an effort to quantify the effort needed to use the score in a production environment.
+Additionally, we will review prediction time for the scores achieved, as well as training time, in an effort to quantify the effort needed to use the score in a production environment.
 These times will be used with the final scores to determine viability of the model

 ## II.
 Analysis
 _(approx. 2-4 pages)_